Community Event Permits

 Please note the above documentation is required when first applying for an event permit – Additional permits and documentation may be requested from officers.

-Please note: completing an application is only required when directed by Council Officers after assessment of an EOI to host an event.
+Completing an application is only required when directed by Council Officers after assessment of an expression of interest to host an event.

 Event Permit Application form

-Please note: Council may withdraw the application at any stage if the applicant is unable to meet safety requirements.
+Please note, we may withdraw the application at any stage if the applicant is unable to meet safety requirements.
 Applicants are advised not to commence any marketing or promotional activities until Council advises of their Event Permit outcome.
 An Event Application does not guarantee an approval.

 Permit fees